Activist Alice Wong On The Joys And Challenges Of Being Disabled

-Disability activist Alice Wong has been recognized by former Pres.
-Obama, Time magazine and most recently British Vogue.
+Disability activist Alice Wong has been recognized by former President Obama, Time Magazine and most recently British Vogue.
 She’s editor of "Disability Visibility," an anthology featuring writers who give their take on living with disabilities today.

 Click the play button above to listen to the interview.